trentphoto/trim/README.md

 ## Project Goal
 This was a learning project for me to get familiar with Flask and FFmpeg.

+Right now, it only runs locally.
 I intend to publish this app using Docker and AWS Elastic Beanstalk.

 This was a fun project to create and I learned a lot.
 I hope you find it useful.